cncf/glossary/content/en/runtime.md

 ## How it helps

-Container runtimes help to address this by taking of all those low level actions for us, thus they are responsible for launching, managing, and terminating containers.
+Container runtimes help to address this by taking care of all those low-level actions for us; thus, they are responsible for launching, managing, and terminating containers.
 Over time different container runtime products evolved, leading to the OCI Specification, which became the standard for container runtimes.